Skip to Main Content

 • Use OR (typed in upper case) to connect alternative keywords within a concept.
 This will widen your search results.

 • Group keywords within similar concepts together by enclosing them in brackets (or parenthesis) when using a single search box.
-E.g.: (order winner OR order qualifier)
+E.g. (order winner OR order qualifier)

 • Attach an asterisk * to find alternative endings of a word.
-E.g.: "order winner*" will find order winner and order winners.
+E.g. "order winner*" will find order winner and order winners.

 To learn more, explore the following resources:

-Google Scholar searches only within academic or scholarly sites, rather than the whole internet.
 By accessing Google Scholar from the library website, you can see articles that the library has access to by clicking on the Full-text at UniSA link.

 Click on the Google Scholar tab and enter your search terms into the search box.
 Here is an example of a search: